aoterodelaroza/critic2/README.md

 Critic2 can be compiled with [libxc](http://octopus-code.org/wiki/Libxc) and [libcint](https://github.com/sunqm/libcint) support.
-Libxc is a library that implements the calculatio nof exchange-correlation energies and potentials for a number of different functionals.
+Libxc is a library that implements the calculation of exchange-correlation energies and potentials for a number of different functionals.
 It is used in critic2 to calculate exchange and correlation energy densities via the xc() function in arithmetic expressions.
 See 'Use of LIBXC in